noi-techpark/webcomp-beacons-map-table/README.md

 The `beacons-map-table` web-component shows all beacon devices, using a map or a table view, deployed in the region and can optionally associate them to the nearest point-of-interest.

+Do you want to see it in action?
+Go to our [web component store](https://webcomponents.opendatahub.bz.it/webcomponent/2e117771-7047-4e26-b313-8b1a315ae75f)!

 ## Table of contents